 The most appropriate method for the solution of the dispute was clearly that of negotiation with a view to delimiting the rights and interests of the Parties and regulating equitably such questions as those of catch-limitation, share allocations and related restrictions.
 The obligation to negotiate flowed from the very nature of the respective rights of the Parties and corresponded to the provisions of the United Nations Charter concerning peaceful settlement of disputes.
-The Court could not accept the view that the common intention of the Parties was to be released from negotiating throughout the whole period covered by the 1973 interim agreement.
-The task before them would be to conduct their negotiations on the basis that each must in good faith pay reasonable regard to the legal rights of the other, to the facts of the particular situation and to the interests of other States with established fishing rights in the area.
+The task before the Parties would be to conduct their negotiations on the basis that each must in good faith pay reasonable regard to the legal rights of the other, to the facts of the particular situation and to the interests of other States with established fishing rights in the area.